-Austin College is pleased to offer several Signature Events throughout the year that invite the general public to our campus to share ideas and hear from world class speakers.
+Austin College is pleased to offer several Signature Events throughout the year that invites the general public to our campus to share ideas and hear from world-class speakers.

 The IDEA Center at Austin College boasts two astronomical observatories, the Adams Observatory on the roof and the IDEA Solar Observatory in the Page Atrium.
 Both facilities provide extraordinary opportunities for teaching, undergraduate research, and public events.

-Each year, the Texoma community comes together for celebration of Dr. Martin Luther King Jr., for his leadership of the civil rights movement in the late 1950’s and ‘60s to achieve legal equality for African-Americans in the United States.
-While others were advocating for freedom by “any means necessary,” Dr. King used the power of words and acts of nonviolent resistance, such as protests, grassroots organizing, and civil disobedience to achieve seemingly-impossible goals.
-For the 2021 celebration, we invite you to celebrate with us virtually via live-stream.
+Each year, the Texoma community comes together for the celebration of Dr. Martin Luther King Jr., for his leadership of the civil rights movement in the late 1950s and 1960s to achieve legal equality for African-Americans in the United States.
+While others were advocating for freedom by “any means necessary,” Dr. King used the power of words and acts of nonviolent resistance, such as protests, grassroots organizing, and civil disobedience to achieve seemingly impossible goals.
+For the 2021 celebration, we invite you to celebrate with us virtually via live stream.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TED Talks video and live speakers combine to spark deep discussion and connection.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.